bjornvester/wsdl2java-gradle-plugin/README.md

 ## Limitations
 The CXF tool will overwrite generated classes from multiple WSDL files if they have the same qualified name.
 Especially the `ObjectFactory` might be overwritten, which is annoying.
-There is a similar plugin [here](https://github.com/nilsmagnus/wsdl2java) that merges them together, but it is deprecated.
+There is a similar plugin [here](https://github.com/nilsmagnus/wsdl2java) that can merge them together, but it is deprecated.
 I hope to port that functionality into this plugin at some point.